BHess2653/URLshortener/README.md

 # URL-Shortener
-This is a Static URL-Shortener, using fake data.
+This is a Simple URL-Shortener.

 ## Installation